 The latter item is vital to a client because it outlines the project expectations of a business requirement document.
 Furthermore, it also defines what the end product will look like.
 An important item to include for the client and server is the question “Is it worth it to invest the time and money required for the project?”.
 Therefore, you must consider if there is any restrictions that the project team may face, particularly any financial constraints.

-The BRD also includes the inputs and outputs associated with each step within the project.
+Business requirements documents also include the inputs and outputs associated with each step within the project.
 It also must determine the input for the next phase of the project.
 Detailing the step and their function is vital for the next item included in a BRD – qualifications to pass the quality control test.
 This is because the project team must create parameters that relate to the needs and wants of the customers, in addition to any inquiries raised by the testing teams.

 What is the Difference Between Business Requirements and Functional Requirement Documents?